WasmEdge/docs/docs/embed/quick-start/wasm-app-in-rust.md

 cd ../
 ```

-Now we have a Wasm function, next let's see how to embed the Wasm function to a Go Host application.
+Now we have a WASM function, next let's see how to embed the WASM function to a Go Host application.